 Working Together to Improve Attendance

-In the Sharnbrook Academy Federation we believe that regular attendance at school is one of the keys to students gaining the greatest benefit from their education.
+At Great Ouse Primary academy, we believe that regular attendance at school is one of the keys to pupils gaining the greatest benefit from their education.
 It is also an important part of their preparation for the world of work.
-Our students should arrive on time and be in school unless absence is unavoidable and we know that the support of their families and carers is important to achieve this.
+Our pupils should arrive on time and be in school unless absence is unavoidable and we know that the support of their families and carers is important to achieve this.

 Gaining 90% in an exam is great!
 But for attendance it is not very good at all.